Date of Call: 2018

 City University London 2016: Graduate Diploma in Law, (Commendation)

 University of Birmingham 2015: BA Hons English and American Literature, (High 2:1)

 South Hampshire Junior Lawyers Division

 Best Team Orals in the Willem C. Vis Arbitration Moot (Eric E. Bergsten Award) 2018

 Top mark in ‘Asylum, Deportation, Detention and Extradition’ module (BPTC) 2018

 Semi-finalist in the ESU National Mooting Competition 2016

 Publications / Seminars

-- Helen has given many talks on access to justice and pro bono work.
-Events have included the Target Jobs Pupillage Fair, UCL’s Centre for Access to Justice and the Property Bar Conference.
+Helen has given many talks on access to justice and pro bono work.
+Events have included the Target Jobs Pupillage Fair, at UCL’s Centre for Access to Justice and the Property Bar Conference.